chaddjohnson/unzip-wrapper/README.md

 unzip-wrapper
 =============
-This package wraps the native 'unzip' UNIX binary on *NIX machines.
+This package wraps the native 'unzip' binary on *NIX machines.

 ### Usage: